Efficiently Embedding Dynamic Knowledge Graphs: Learning from Scratch in DKGE

 where $\boldsymbol{v_i}\in \mathbb{R}^d$ is a row in $H^{(x)}$, $\boldsymbol{o}^k\in \mathbb{R}^d$ denotes the knowledge embedding of $o$ (initialized by the strategy introduced in Section~\ref{subsec:ptr}), $\boldsymbol{u}\in \mathbb{R}^{d}$ is a parameter vector for the attention layer, $\odot$ means element-wise multiplication, and $score(\boldsymbol{v_i},\boldsymbol{o}^k)$ measures the relevance between $\boldsymbol{v_i}$ and $\boldsymbol{o}^k$.

 Finally, we compute the contextual subgraph embedding $\boldsymbol{sg}(o)$ of the subgraph $sg(o)$ by a weighted sum of the vectors of all vertices $\{v_i\}_{i=1}^{n}$ as follows:

-To sum up, our unified solution to context encoding extracts the contexts of entities and relations as subgraphs, and uses an AGCN model to acquire contextual subgraph embeddings.
+In summary, our unified solution to context encoding extracts the contexts of entities and relations as subgraphs, and uses an AGCN model to acquire contextual subgraph embeddings.
 Unlike existing GCNs that operate on a whole big graph, we leverage the small subgraphs of entities to train an AGCN, and the small graphs of relations to train another AGCN.